John Hinckley Jr.: Early life

-John Warnock Hinckley Jr. was born in Ardmore, Oklahoma and moved with his wealthy family to Dallas, Texas at the age of four.
-His father was John Warnock Hinckley Sr. (1925–2008), founder, chairman, chief executive and president of the Vanderbilt Energy Corporation.
+John Warnock Hinckley Jr. was born on May 29, 1955, in Ardmore, Oklahoma, and moved with his wealthy family to Dallas, Texas, when he was four.
+Hinckley's father, John Sr. (1925–2008), was the founder, chairman, chief executive officer, and president of the Vanderbilt Energy Corporation.
 His mother was Jo Ann Hinckley (née Moore; 1925–2021).

-Hinckley's father was a financial supporter of George H.W.
+John Sr. was a financial supporter of George H.W.
 Bush in the 1980 election campaign.
 Bush was Reagan's biggest rival for the Republican Party's presidential nomination.
-Hinckley's older brother Scott, who became vice president of his father's oil company after graduating from college, was supposed to have dinner at Neil Bush's house the day after the assassination attempt.
-The connection between the two families has occasionally been used for conspiracy theories, for example by Roger Stone.
+Hinckley's older brother, Scott, who became vice president of his father's oil company after graduating from college, was supposed to have dinner at Neil Bush's house the day after the assassination attempt.
+The connection between the two families has occasionally been used for conspiracy theories, for example by Roger Stone, an author and conservative political consultant.

 Hinckley grew up in University Park, Texas, and attended Highland Park High School in Dallas County.
-After Hinckley graduated from high school in 1973, his family, owners of the Hinckley oil company, moved to Evergreen, Colorado, where the new company headquarters was located.
-He was an off-and-on student at Texas Tech University from 1974 to 1980, but eventually dropped out.
+After he graduated from high school in 1973, his family, owners of the Hinckley oil company, moved to Evergreen, Colorado, where the new company headquarters was located.
+Hinckley was an off-and-on student at Texas Tech University from 1974 to 1980, but eventually dropped out.

 In 1975, Hinckley went to Los Angeles in the hope of becoming a songwriter.
-His efforts were unsuccessful, and he wrote to his parents with tales of misfortune and pleas for money.
-He spoke of a girlfriend, Lynn Collins, who turned out to be a fabrication.
+His efforts were unsuccessful, and Hinckley wrote to his parents with tales of misfortune and pleas for money.
+Hinckley spoke of a girlfriend, Lynn Collins, who turned out to be a fabrication.
 In September 1976, he returned to his parents' home in Evergreen.

 In the late 1970s and early 1980s, Hinckley began purchasing weapons and practicing with them.
 He was prescribed antidepressants and tranquilizers to deal with his emotional problems.